rongtianjie/dcraw_py/README.md

     - if `path` is defined, the `infile` do not have to containe the whole file path.
 The script will automatically search all the files under `path` matches the `path` including the subfolders.
 If there are multiple files match the keyword, the script will launch a choosen selection prompt.

     - if `path` is not defined (default None), the `infile` should be the absolute path or relative path to the script.

+- *use_rawpy_postprocessing* (bool) - Whether use rawpy built-in postprocessing.

+    - Linear gamma output

+    - Do not auto bright image

+    - Output 16-bit image

+    - Use camera white balance setting

 - *path* (str) - The root path of all the image files.
 This parameter has 3 functions: